No. 3 Villanova edges Seton Hall in return from 27-day break

+“It’s hard when you’re in a hotel room watching everybody else play,” guard Collin Gillespie said.

+With a lengthy layoff over, the Wildcats could finally enjoy their own highlight reel.

-VILLANOVA, Pa.
-(AP) — Cole Swider hit the winning free throw in the final seconds and Collin Gillespie scored 22 points to help No. 3 Villanova win its first game in 27 days, 76-74 over Seton Hall on Tuesday night.
+Cole Swider hit the winning free throw with 1.9 seconds left and Gillespie scored 22 points to help No. 3 Villanova win its first game in 27 days, 76-74 over Seton Hall on Tuesday night.

 The Wildcats (9-1, 4-0 Big East) held steady in the Top 25 as their schedule crumbled because of COVID-related issues.
-Two-time national championship coach Jay Wright tested positive around Christmas, and the Wildcats paused their season as players tested positive.
+Two-time national championship coach Jay Wright tested positive around Christmas, and the Wildcats paused their season as more players tested positive.

+They were cleared to practice on Jan.
+3, only for another series of positive tests to arrive the following day.
+The Wildcats weren’t allowed to practice again until last week and got the roster cleared on Monday.

 Villanova had four games postponed since it beat Marquette on Dec.
 23.

-The Wildcats withstood another scare to stay unbeaten in the Big East.
+“Being with the team was really enjoyable,” Wright said.
+“We’re really grateful just to be able to be playing.
+We would have been upset after a loss, but not as upset as you normally are after a loss.”

-Swider missed his first free throw but made the second to give Villanova a 75-74 lead.
+Swider took care of that.
+He missed his first free throw but made the second to give Villanova a 75-74 lead.

 Seton Hall’s last-gasp desperation pass was bobbled out of bounds by Sandro Mamukelashvili.
 The 6-foot-11 Mamukelashvili had an open look and could have dunked home the go-ahead bucket with a clean catch.

-Jermaine Samuels scored 20 points for Villanova.
+Jermaine Samuels scored 20 points a day after he was medically cleared for Villanova.

 The Pirates (9-6, 6-3) came out 3-point happy to make it a game early and Mamukelashvili and Jared Rhoden made it a two-person show in the second half.
 Mamukelashvili scored 23 points and Rhoden had 19.

 Myles Cale pulled Seton Hall to 72-70 with 2:33 left and Nova’s Justin Moore was whistled for an offensive foul.
-Still a two-point game, Gillespie was also hit for an offensive foul.
+Still a two-point game, Gillespie was also called for an offensive foul.

 Mamukelashvili tied it and the Seton Hall bench started chanting “Defense!
 Defense!” inside the mostly empty Pavilion.